williamslab/ped-sim/README.md

 Map file <a name="map-file"></a>
 --------

-The genetic map file contains three columns for a sex-averaged map or four columns if using male and female maps.
+The genetic map file contains three columns for a sex-averaged map and four columns if using male and female maps.
 The format of this file is:

     [chromosome] [physical_position] [map_position0] <map_position1>

-The chromosomes are expected to be listed in the same order as they are in the input VCF file, with the physical positions in increasing order.
-The chromosome names must match the names in the input VCF file.
+The chromosomes are expected to be listed in the same order as they are in any input VCF file, with the physical positions in increasing order.
+The chromosome names must also match the names in the input VCF file.

 `[map_position0]` is genetic position in centiMorgans, and should either be the sex-averaged genetic position if using only one map, or should be the male